 How Switches Forward Frames Explained

 An Ethernet switch is a centralized networking device.
 It works in the middle of the network.
 It connects end devices to the network.
 End devices use frames to communicate.
-A frame is a small piece of the data stream that two end devices exchange.
+A frame is a small unit of data that two end devices exchange.
 It includes the source address, destination address, protocol-specific information, and data.

 A switch has many ports.
 It forwards an incoming frame only from the port connected to the destination device of the frame.
-We can divide this process into three phases: learning, decision-making, and forwarding.
-In this tutorial, we will discuss the decision-making phase.
+You can divide this process into three phases: learning, decision-making, and forwarding.
+This tutorial explains the decision-making phase.

 The following tutorial explains the learning and forwarding phases.

-A switch save the MAC addresses of all connected devices into a table known as the CAM table.
-When it receives a frame, it reads the source MAC address and destination MAC address of the frame.
+A switch saves the MAC addresses of all connected devices into a table known as the CAM table.
+When it receives a frame, it reads the source and destination MAC addresses.
 It uses the source address to learn about the connected device.
-It uses the destination address to make forwarding decision devices.
+It uses the destination address to make forwarding decisions for devices.

 A multicast address belongs to a group of devices.
-A broadcast address belongs to all devices on the local network.
+A broadcast address is used by all devices on the local network.
 Multicast and broadcast are destination-only addresses.
 These addresses are never used in the source address field of a frame.
 Since these addresses are never used in the source address field of a frame, and a switch uses the frame's source field to learn addresses, a switch never learns about these addresses.
 These addresses always remain unknown to the switch.

-And as we know, a switch always floods a frame having an unknown address in the destination address field.
-Because of this, a frame having an unknown unicast, multicast, or broadcast address in the destination address is always flooded by the switch.
+Since a switch always floods a frame with an unknown destination address, a frame with an unknown unicast, multicast, or broadcast destination address is always flooded by the switch.

 PC-1 sends a unicast frame to PC-3.
 The frame reaches the switch on port 1.